andrewtavis/slides/oss_participation/slides.md

 - Meetings and major conferences around the world every year to support (F)OSS
   - (F)OSS = (Free) Open Source Software (with a permissive license)

-- The goal is to have has much software as possible be open for all to see and use
+- The goal is to have as much software as possible be open for all to see and use

 <div id="progress" class="w-4/11"/>